FogMeta/go-mc-sdk/README.md

 # Meta-Client-SDK

-Meta-Client-SDK is a Web3 data service that helps users store the backups and recover data.
-This SDK supports automated recording of data storage information and can store data automatically to IPFS gateway and Filecoin network, providing fast data retrieval, permanent backup, and data recovery capabilities.
+Meta-Client is a Web3 data service that securely stores data backups and enables data recovery.
+It automatically records data storage information and stores data on both IPFS gateway and Filecoin network, providing fast retrieval and permanent backup.

+With Meta-Client-SDK, users can easily access and recover their data while ensuring its safety.
+The automated recording of data storage information also helps users optimize their storage strategies.
 ## Features

 Meta-Client-SDK provides the following features:

-- Upload files or folders to the IPFS gateway
+- Upload files or directory to the IPFS gateway
 - Report data information to the Meta-Client server
     - Meta-Client will automatically complete data processing(split or merge file and generate CAR files)
     - Store the CAR file in the IPFS gateway
-    - Send CAR file to the Filecoin network
+    - Send CAR files to the storage providers in the Filecoin network
-- Download files or folders to the local machine
+- Download files or directory to the local machine
-- Query DataCID for a file by its filename
+- Query DataCID for a file by the file name
 - Get a list of all files of current user
-- Query storage information and status of a single file or folder
+- Query storage information and status of a single file or directory

 ## Prerequisites